 Pakistan Has the Highest Peak Points

 This was a unique gathering of trekkers, hikers, and tourists, where participants expressed their views and opinions fervidly.
 They said that Pakistan had the highest peaks in the world.
-They also talked about Pakistan having five highest peaks while there are a total of 14 mountains in the world, the highness of which is most significant all over the world.
+They also talked about Pakistan having the five highest peaks while there are a total of 14 mountains in the world, the highness of which is most significant all over the world.

 Hamza Anis talked about his experiences.
 He said that he was very fortunate to reach the highest point of Khusar Gang peak.
 He also said that he cleaned some parts of the mountain with his hands.
 Female trekker Farah Mahmood completed the task of exploring a new pass of Shimshal valley in Hunza district along with her husband, Nasir Mahmood.
 She said that she had investigated an unnamed pass with her team.
 She said that they faced many challenges, but after completing their task, they had beautiful feelings of success, which cannot be expressed in words.
 Farah Mahmood also praised the friendly behavior of the local people of the valley.